 Despite all the tweaks and changes, it does come across as lazy designing in some regards.
 If Book of Kingdoms was a one-off, maybe you could look the other way.
 Yet, it has appeared right off the back of Return of the Dead provoking a shameless vibe.
-Where that one was a competent enough run of the mill book slot, this one feels like a jumble of antiquated low-power played out features.
+Where that one was a competent enough run-of-the-mill book slot, this one feels like a jumble of antiquated low-power played out features.
 It’s as if Reel Kingdom was trying to satisfy everybody but ended up watering Book of Kingdoms down to a point where it will struggle to excite anyone.
 It’s kind of a book slot, minus the high values that usually make the expanding symbols so exciting.
-It’s kind of a jackpot slot, yet packs a modest top prize of 1,000x.
+It’s kind of a jackpot slot, yet packs a modest top prize of 1,000x per spin.

 Free spins are the beating heart and soul of most book games.
 The one in Book of Kingdoms must be one of the tightest you’ll come across.
 First, you only get five spins; second, symbol values are low, so the dream of hitting 5,000x on a spin has been reduced to 500x at the most.
 Lastly, premiums need at least three of a kind to win, so there are no expanding two symbol consolation prizes.